Trimble-Technology/creator-tutorials/CreatorNodeDocumentation/src/nodes/PolyArea/documentation.md

 * _triangle areas_

-  * The list of areas for individual triangles of the input PolyMesh primitives.
+  * The list of areas for individual triangles of the input [PolyMesh](/concepts/GeneralConcepts/polyMesh.md) primitives.

 * _total area_

-  * The total area of all triangles of the input Polymesh primitives.
+  * The total area of all triangles of the input [PolyMesh](/concepts/GeneralConcepts/polyMesh.md) primitives.

 ### Note(s)